 As part of a new series, we reveal the biggest investment trust discount changes over the past week.

 Investment trusts, due to their closed- ended structure, offer investors the chance of picking up a potential bargain.
-Such an opportunity arises when a trust’s share price is lower than the underlying investments held by the trust (the net asset value, or NAV).
+This arises when a trust’s share price is lower than the underlying investments held by the trust (the net asset value, or NAV).

 However, a trust trading on a discount to NAV is not necessarily a buying opportunity.
 There’s likely a good reason why the trust is cheap, such as subdued short- or long-term performance, or poor investor sentiment towards how it invests.

-As part of a new weekly series, interactive investor is highlighting the 10 biggest investment trust moves over the past week.
+As part of a new weekly series, interactive investor will highlight the 10 biggest investment trust moves over the past week.
 We will publish this article every Friday, using data up to the close of trading the previous day.

 In total, nearly 400 investment trusts have been screened, with the data sourced from Morningstar.
 Venture Capital Trusts (VCTs) have been excluded.
 We also strip out trusts with less than £20 million in assets.